-If you're an eligible non-citizen applying for health coverage, write the name of your immigration document.
+If you're an eligible non-citizen applying for health coverage, write the name of your immigration document on page 2 (and page 4, if any household members are applying for coverage).
 See the list below for some common document types.
 If your document isn't listed, you can still write its name.
-If you're not sure, or you have an eligible status but no document, call the Marketplace Call Center at 1-800-318-2596 for help (TTY: 1-855-889-4325).
+If you're not sure, or you have an eligible status but no document, call the Marketplace Call Center at 1-800-318-2596 for help.
+TTY users can call 1-855-889-4325.

-IF YOU HAVE: LIST THESE FOR THE DOCUMENT ID: Permanent Resident Card, "Green Card" (I-551) Alien numberCard number Reentry Permit (I-327) Alien number Refugee Travel Document (I-571) Alien number Employment Authorization Card (I-766) Alien numberCard numberExpiration dateCategory code Machine Readable Immigrant Visa (with temporary I-551 language) Alien numberPassport numberCountry of issuance Temporary I-551 Stamp (on passport or 1-94/1-94A) Alien number Arrival/Departure Record (I-94/I-94A) I-94 number Arrival/Departure Record in foreign passport (I-94) I-94 numberPassport numberExpiration dateCountry of issuance Foreign passport Passport numberExpiration dateCountry of issuance Certificate of Eligibility for Nonimmigrant Student Status (I-20) SEVIS ID Certificate of Eligibility for Exchange Visitor Status (DS2019) SEVIS ID Notice of Action (I-797) Alien number or an I-94 number Other Alien number or an I-94 number Description of the type or name of the document
+IF YOU HAVE: LIST THESE FOR THE DOCUMENT ID: Permanent Resident Card, "Green Card" (I-551) Alien numberCard number Reentry Permit (I-327) Alien number Refugee Travel Document (I-571) Alien number Employment Authorization Card (I-766) Alien number Card number Expiration date Category code Machine Readable Immigrant Visa (with temporary I-551 language) Alien number Passport number Country of issuance Temporary I-551 Stamp (on passport or 1-94/1-94A) Alien number Arrival/Departure Record (I-94/I-94A) • I-94 number Arrival/Departure Record in foreign passport (I-94) I-94 number Passport number Expiration date Country of issuance Foreign passport Passport number Expiration date Country of issuance Certificate of Eligibility for Nonimmigrant Student Status (l-20) SEVIS ID Certificate of Eligibility for Exchange Visitor Status (DS2019) SEVIS ID Notice of Action (I-797) • Alien number or an I-94 number Other Alien number or an I-94 numberDescription of the type or name of the document